dconnolly/draft-connolly-tls-mlkem-key-agreement/draft-connolly-tls-mlkem-key-agreement.md

 security analyses.
 Implementations MUST NOT reuse randomness in the generation of KEM ciphertexts.

+## Binding properties

-**Binding properties** TLS 1.3's key schedule commits to the the ML-KEM encapsulation key and the encapsulated shared secret ciphertext as the `key_exchange` field as part of the `key_share` extension are populated with those values are included as part of the handshake messages, providing resilience against re-encapsulation attacks against KEMs used for key agreement.
+TLS 1.3's key schedule commits to the the ML-KEM encapsulation key and the ciphertext as the `key_exchange` field as part of the `key_share` extension are populated with those values are included as part of the handshake messages, providing resilience against re-encapsulation attacks against KEMs used for key agreement.

 Because of the inclusion of the ML-KEM ciphertext in the TLS 1.3 key schedule, there is no concern of malicious tampering (MAL) adversaries, nor of just honestly-generated but leaked key pairs (LEAK adversaries).
-The same is true of KEMs with weaker binding properties, even if they were to have more constraints for secure use in contexts outside of TLS 1.3 handshake key agreement.These computational binding properties for KEMs were formalized in
+The same is true of KEMs with weaker binding properties, even if they were to have more constraints for secure use in contexts outside of TLS 1.3 handshake key agreement.
+These computational binding properties for KEMs were formalized in
 {{CDM23}}.

 <!-- TODO: extrapolate on Kemmy Schmidt implications; in the mlkem document, -->